 The Sanjay Gandhi Transport Nagar is a huge parking lot for trucks located in the north west of Delhi.
 It’s the largest truck roadhouse in Asia, and handles between 2000-3000 trucks (and about 6000 truckers a day).
 With 6000 men moving in and out, there’s a lot of business to be done, so it’s like a miniature city with services for truckers and their trucks.
 And that means a lot of dodgy business, i.e. sex.

-CSI’s role here is on safe sex education of the truckers and on providing a health service to them whilst they are passing through the transport nagar.
-To find out more about the truckers and the aid work here, we visited some of the organized events in the transport nagar by CSI.
+Child Survival India‘s (CSI) role here relates to safe sex education of the truckers and on providing a health service to them whilst they are passing through the transport nagar.
+To find out more about the truckers and the aid work here, we visited some of the organised events in the transport nagar by CSI.

 Satish, a peer of CSI, was an owner of a transport company.
 On top of managing truckers, he ran 10 interpersonal communication (IPC) education sessions with the truckers that pass by every month.
 Of the 50-60 truckers, there are a couple who are not well, and he keeps a track of them.
 The IPC sessions involve group talks about sexual health and include a “body-mapping” exercise, which is an interactive drawing and discussion about the various body parts of a female and sources of STD.
 This exercise was designed to increase the engagement of the truckers as this kind of discussion would typically be taboo.